 Approach the sink and have Max wash her face.

-A minute later, a blue butterfly will catch our attention.
+Shortly after, a blue butterfly will catch our attention.
 The butterfly will land on a bucket, and Max will want to take a picture of it.

 In the next scene, Nathan Prescott enters the restroom.
 He checks for strangers but doesn’t notice us and starts talking to himself.

 Chloe enters the restroom a minute later, and they begin to argue.
 A gunshot is fired.

 At that moment, Max jumps out of her hiding place and, in an emotional shock, accidentally rewinds time (without understanding how she did it).

 We return to Jefferson’s lecture just as Max drops her pencil.
 Max, in shock, recalls the entire sequence of events that happened in the classroom, confirming that time has indeed been rewound.